 Some weather systems are predictable; others come out of nowhere.

-Even though there may be a level of uncertainty around how intense and when our thoughts of the past come, we do know one thing for certain: the weather systems will come and they will pass.
-And after they pass, they will come again.
-And after they come again, they will pass.
+Even though there may be a level of uncertainty around how intense and when our thoughts of the past come, we do know one thing for certain: the weather systems will come and it will pass.
+And after it passes, it will come again.
+And after it comes again, it will pass.

 This is what I mean by acceptance.

 Though it’s essential to intervene when we’re already down the rabbit hole of the past, prevention is even better.

 And one of the best ways to engage in prevention is to recognize patterns and triggers.

 Here are some questions that can help with identifying triggers of past memories:

 - When do you notice past memories coming up more often?

 - What physical sensations (e.g., headache, stomachache, etc.) do you notice when you begin thinking of the past?